wuhy/autoresponse/README.md

 });
 ```

-Create `autoresponse-config.js` file in your web document root.
+Create `autoresponse-config.js` file in your web document root, the config file content like the following:

 ```javascript
 module.exports = {